We've missed you over the past few months so we're delighted to be making plans to welcome you back to our museum from Tuesday 11th August.

 The King Henry VIII Charity Room

-contains most of the museumís collection of medals and explains the main types of medal: - for gallantry, campaigns, Long Service and Good Conduct, Honours, and commemorative.
+contains most of the museum's collection of medals and explains the main types of medal: - for gallantry, campaigns, Long Service and Good Conduct, Honours, and commemorative.

-The museum is on the first floor of St John's House in Warwick (St John's Museum run by Warwickshire County Council is on the ground floor of the building).
+The museum is on the first floor of St John's House in Warwick.

 The town is in the heart of England and is easily reached by road from Birmingham, Coventry and Stratford.
 Leave the M40 at Junction 15 of the motorway on the A429 to Warwick.

 There is a spacious public pay and display car park in St Nicholas Park at the rear of the museum.
 There is also on street parking (metered) in the vicinity.
-There is a small car park at St John's House, but the number of spaces are limited.
+There is a small car park at St John's House for visitors to the museum only, but the number of spaces are limited.
 There is accessible parking at the rear of the museum, as well as an accessible entrance to the building and ground floor accessible toilets.

 Trains stop at Warwick Station from Birmingham, Stratford and London Marylebone.
 Warwick Station is 0.2 miles away from the Museum.
 Go down Station Road, and at the T junction, turn right to head down the Coventry Road.
 Continue until the traffic lights at the crossroads.
 St John's House is the building in front of you behind the stone wall and iron gates.